Section outline

 The module introduces probabilistic and causal models.
 We will refresh useful knowledge from probability and statistics, and introduce fundamental concepts for working with probabilistic models, including conditional independence, d-separation, and causality.
 We will discuss the graphical models formalism to represent probabilistic relationships in directed/undirected models.

-basic concepts of probability and statistics; random variables and probability distributions; Bayes rule, marginalization, family of distributions and their properties; inference in probabilistic models3 24/02/2026
+module overview; basic concepts of probability and statistics; random variables and probability distributions; Bayes rule, marginalization, family of distributions and their properties; inference in probabilistic models.

 (11-13)Graphical models: representation